Your seed lots have expiration dates and your reagents have lot numbers, and Fishbowl treats both like widgets

 Exactly what you get

 Inventory where each lot carries its expiration, storage conditions, and history, where expiring reagents and seed lots get flagged before they go to waste, and where chain-of-custody is producible on demand.
-It ties into your ERP (Enterprise Resource Planning) software development, accounting software, and warehouse management system so consumption posts to the right research program.
+It ties into your ERP (Enterprise Resource Planning) software development, accounting software, and warehouse management system (WMS) so consumption posts to the right research program.

 How to choose a developer in College Station